openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

+### 5. Multi-GPU distributed training
+In the case of distributed multi-GPU training (not DataParallel), you should call `compression_ctrl.distributed()` before the fine-tuning that will inform optimization methods to do some adjustments to function in the distributed mode.
+@sphinxtabset

+@sphinxtab{PyTorch}

+@snippet docs/optimization_guide/nncf/code/qat_torch.py distributed

+@endsphinxtab

+@sphinxtab{TensorFlow 2}

+@snippet docs/optimization_guide/nncf/code/qat_tf.py distributed

+@endsphinxtab

+@endsphinxtabset

-### 5. Export quantized model
+### 6. Export quantized model
-When fine-tuning finishes, the quantized model can be exported to the corresponding format for further inference: ONNX in the case of PyTorh and frozen graph - for TensorFlow 2.
+When fine-tuning finishes, the quantized model can be exported to the corresponding format for further inference: ONNX in the case of PyTorch and frozen graph - for TensorFlow 2.

 @sphinxtabset